godstepx/godstepx/README.md

 ## Private Projects

 ### qowedframe
-A modular Discord bot for Warframe fans.
+A modular backend for Warframe market monitoring and alerts.
-Provides real-time prices, historical trends, slash commands, and price alerts.
+Offers real-time pricing, historical trends, slash‑command integration, and configurable price alerts.
-Built with Warframe Market API, PostgreSQL (via Prisma), and a REST API for external access.
+Built with TypeScript, Prisma (SQLite/Postgres), Socket.IO and a REST API.

 ### Roombooking for Companies
 A room and desk booking app using the T4 Stack.